FAQs

 What is the role of Maryland Lottery and Gaming’s Compliance staff?

 Compliance staff members are on duty during all hours of operation at all six casinos.
 Their job is to ensure that the casinos adhere to state gaming laws and regulations, as well as the casinos’ own internal policies.
 Patrons may visit the Maryland Lottery and Gaming Compliance office at each casino with questions related to such issues.
+Complaints regarding regulatory matters can be submitted using the form at this link.

 How are proceeds from table games distributed?